jasjs1/jasjs1/README.md

 ### Hi there 👋, I'm Jayce
 #### Lua Developer
+#### Big fan of open source projects

 I'm Jayce and I am a Lua programmer I like to make applications that are based in the console.
 I am enjoying learning different things about programing and becoming a better developer.

 # Skills
 - Lua